 Some Early Families of Snow Hill, Wilcox County, Alabama

 Wilcox County, Alabama was created on 13 December 1819 from the vast region obtained by Gen. Andrew Jackson for the United States in the 1814 Treaty of Fort Jackson, which ended the 1813–1814 Creek War.
 The county was named in honor of Lt.
 Joseph M. Wilcox, a Connecticut native and West Point graduate who was killed in January 1814 during the conflict.
-Wilcox lies in southern Alabama's Black Belt, and like surrounding counties of the region, farming dominated life there for its first century.
+Wilcox lies in southern Alabama's Black Belt, and like other counties in the region, farming dominated its first century.
 The Alabama River bisects the county, and numerous steamboat landings along its banks made it easy for farmers to ship cotton and other products downriver.

-As settlement increased in northeastern Wilcox County in the 1820s, the village of Snow Hill formed on the west side of Cedar Creek, likely beginning as a single store surrounded by a few cabins.
-The village prospered, and Snow Hill soon boasted stores, a blacksmith shop, Missionary (Southern) and Primitive Baptist churches, a Methodist Church, a school, and the region's first post office.
+As settlement of northeastern Wilcox County increased in the 1820s, the village of Snow Hill formed on the west side of Cedar Creek, likely beginning as a single store surrounded by a few cabins.
+The village grew slowly, and Snow Hill soon boasted stores, a blacksmith shop, a school, and both Baptist and Methodist churches.
+On 25 November 1833, the Snow Hill Post Office opened with John W. Campbell as the first postmaster.
 Located about 1.5 miles south of the Dallas County line, Snow Hill became the focal point of the local community during the antebellum era.
+These articles describe significant events that affected the Snow Hill community during its first few decades:

 Notes: